wp-plugins/comment-blacklist-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add known terms into the WordPress blacklist keys to manage spam
+Remotely add known terms into the WordPress blacklist keys to manage spam

 == Description ==

 Comment Blacklist Manager will retrieve a list of blacklist terms from a remote source and update the `blacklist_keys` setting in WordPress.
 The list will update itself on a schedule to keep your terms current.
 Any manually added items will be retained, and an exclusions list is also created if there are terms from the source you want to allow.

-The data for the list is fetched from GitHub [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "GitHub") and is managed by Grant Hutchinson.
+The default data for the list is fetched from [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "GitHub") and is managed by [Grant Hutchinson](http://www.splorp.com/ "Grant Hutchinson").
 The source can be changed based using available filters.

 == Installation ==